 Many contracts are verbal, but the more detailed and complicated a transaction becomes, the more important it is for the contract to be in writing.
 This is even more so when the contract is between companies where detailed obligations are being imposed on all parties, which can have high value consequences if things go wrong.

-Samuels’ dispute resolution team are highly skilled in dealing with contractual disputes.
-These can arise from straightforward breaches (such as non-payment of monies, or failing to provide goods or services), but can also involve more complex issues such as termination clauses, penalty clauses, intellectual property and guarantees.
+Samuels’ dispute resolution team are highly skilled in dealing with contractual disputes, in the County Court and in the High Court.
+These can arise from straightforward breaches (such as non-payment of monies, or failing to provide goods or services), but can also involve more complex issues such as termination clauses, penalty clauses, intellectual property and the operation of guarantee clauses.